Gynaecological Urgent Suspected Cancer Clinic

 Ultrasound scan

-You will need a relatively full bladder for an ultrasound scan, so we suggest you do not pass urine for at least an hour before the time of your scan and try to drink 1-2 pints of liquid an hour before.
+You will need quite a full bladder for an ultrasound scan, so we suggest you do not pass urine for at least an hour before the time of your scan and try to drink 1-2 pints of liquid an hour before.

 Ultrasound uses soundwaves to show a picture of the organs inside your body.
 There are two types of scan and you may have both tests.